 An upper gastrointestinal perforation was excluded by means of a Gastrograffin meal.
 Over the course of the next few days, his clinical condition improved with conservative management.
 However, his repeat chest films continued to show free gas under both his diaphragms, and we arranged for a computerized tomography (CT) scan of his abdomen and pelvis, with oral and intravenous contrast.
 This again confirmed the pneumoperitoneum and a few dilated small bowel loops.
 There was no extravasation of the contrast material into the peritoneal cavity (both small and large bowel loops were filled with the contrast agent) or any obvious point of obstruction.

 On day 8 following his admission, he started vomiting feculant material, which prompted an urgent midline laparotomy.
 At operation, there was a small amount of turbid fluid in the peritoneal cavity and an area of near complete obstruction at the mid-part of the small bowel.
 At this location, there was also a localized collection of small bowel contents.
 Part of the wall of this collection was made up of the adjacent collapsed loops of small bowel and mesentery.
-On dissecting this area, the point of obstruction was a 2-3-cm area of circumferentially thickened small bowel, and there was a tiny perforation just proximal to this (Figure ).
+On dissecting this area, the point of obstruction was a 2-3-cm area of circumferentially thickened small bowel, and there was a tiny perforation just proximal to this (Figure 1).
 Adjacent mesentery was thickened.
 The proximal bowel wall showed signs of chronic obstruction.
 The previous colostomy in the left iliac fossa was normal and there was no evidence of any recurrent cancer.
 As the intraoperative finding was suspicious of a primary small bowel malignancy, nearly 40 cm of the small bowel was resected with wide mesenteric clearance, and a side-to-side hand-sewn jejuno-jejunal anastomosis was carried in two layers.

 Figure 1 Intraoperative findings, showing small bowel obstruction from an area of localized thickening (dashed arrow), with a proximal perforation (arrow).